 The HUD CoC Committee functions as the Continuum of Care Board, required by the Interim Rule to act on behalf of the membership to ensure the CoC responsibilities are fulfilled.
 Those include; operating a Continuum of Care, operating and HMIS, Continuum of Care planning, and preparing an application for Continuum of Care funds (HUD NOFA).

-- Determines costs of complying with HUD mandates
+- Determine costs of complying with HUD mandates.

-- Develop and recommend to the Leadership Board annual updates to the Governance Charter as needed.
+- Recommend annual updates to the Governance Charter.

-- Evaluate outcomes of Emergency Solutions Grants (ESG) and CoC projects and report to HUD.
+- Evaluate outcomes of ESG and CoC projects and report to HUD.

-- Consult with local government ESG recipients on allocation of those funds and on evaluating and reporting performance.
+- Consult with local government recipients on allocations of ESG funds.

 |Doug Biggs||Alameda Point Collaborative|